pcurry/gaia/README.md

 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
 - calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, adds as column to Panda dataframe
 - calculates x,y,z coordinates (with Sol as the origin, X-axis as Coreward/Rimward, Y-axis as Spinward/Trailing, Z-axis as Galactic North/South) in parsecs from Gaia-measured G-lon and G-lat, adds as column to Panda dataframe
+- converts SIMBAD IDs to more human-friendly text for star labels in eventual 3D plots
 - adds 140+ stars from not_in_Gaia_DR3.csv
 - exports panda datadframe as gaia_query_results.csv